wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

 AWS Design Principles for cost optimization:

 * <a target="_blank" href="https://docs.aws.amazon.com/wellarchitected/latest/cost-optimization-pillar/practice-cloud-financial-management.html">Implement cloud financial management</a>: To achieve financial success and accelerate business value realization in the cloud, you must invest in Cloud Financial Management.
-Your organization must dedicate the necessary time and resources for building capability in this new domain of technology and usage management.
-Similar to your Security or Operations capability, you need to build capability through knowledge building, programs, resources, and processes to help you become a cost efficient organization.
+The organization must dedicate the necessary time and resources for building capability in this new domain of technology and usage management.
+Similar to Security or Operations capability, build capability through knowledge building, programs, resources, and processes to help you become a cost efficient organization.

    * Functional Ownership
    * Finance and Technology Partnership